Why We Do It

 - #OpenAfrica14 – is both a physical and online course that can be adapted to local conditions, but gives a fully immersive insight into the possibilities of the Open Movement in Africa, and provides the skills to activate Open Movement interventions on the ground;

-- Open Movement Toolkits –based online, these toolkits are being built and when complete will assist in building the communities and encourages the implementation of Open Movement interventions across Africa.
-The toolkits are designed to be used by activists on the ground across the Continent;
+- Open Movement Toolkits – based online, these toolkits are being built and when complete will assist in building communities od African editors, users and contributors, and will encourage the implementation of Open Movement interventions across Africa.
+The toolkits are designed to be used by activists on the ground across the continent;

 - Kumusha Bus – is a 6-day tour of a geographic area by Open Movement advocates to educate, train and activate schools, organisations, and individuals as to the many benefits and implications of the Open Movement.